 Mixxx offers support for more than 85 controllers and a timecode vinyl system.
 Since it’s free software it does not have a dedicated controller, but it will support most other hardware.

-Among other features, it comes packed with pitch and key control, beat rolls and sensor, beat looping, quantization, and so on.
+Among other features, it comes packed with pitch and key control, beat rolls and sensors, beat looping, quantization, and so on.
 It also supports most mainstream formats like FLAC, WAV, AIFF, MP3, etc.

 Since it’s free software and not as well-known as some others on the list, you will have to find your way through the software on your own.
 There are not a lot of tutorials available either which only makes it harder.
-But if you are on a tight budget or just starting then this is the perfect pick for you.
+But if you are on a tight budget or just starting then this is one of the best free DJ software you could consider trying.

 3. Ableton Live